Frequently Asked Questions

 Is Camp open to children with special needs?

 We have limited resources to provide services for most children with special needs.
 On occasion, we accept children with mild behavioral issues.
 If you believe that your child with mild special needs will succeed at Camp, please contact us before registering.

 Camp is rarely cancelled!
 We have four buildings for shelter and lots of rainy day activities planned such as arts & crafts projects and group games.
 If the rain is light and there is no danger of lightning, outside activities will continue.
 No refunds are given due to inclement weather.

 What is the camps refund policy?

-I have additional questions about Earth Camp.
+I have additional questions.
 Who should I contact?

-Please contact Common Ground at (440) 965-5551 and ask for the Earth Camp Director or Director of Youth Programs.
+Please contact Common Ground at (440) 965-5551 and ask for the Camp Director or the Youth Programs Manager.